thegameofcode/cucumberly/README.md

 ### Run tests

 Make sure you have a mongodb instance running.
-For now you'll have to launch the server itself and the backdoor server for acceptance test purposes.
-`npm start`, `npm run backdoor`
+Launch manually the server and ...

 ```
 npm run acceptance